top of page

 Roberto's Story

-OUTSIDER ~ Roberto Gonzales wasn’t disappointed when his wife gave birth to a little girl.
-It wasn’t his first choice, but it was for Sofia, and he thanked God for that.
-He’d looked forward to teaching a young boy to climb mountains and hike rough terrain.
-He couldn’t picture a little girl by his side on a trail in a gingham dress and hiking boots.
-He and Sofia were young—another child would come.
+OUTSIDER ~ Roberto Gonzales wasn’t disappointed when his wife, Sofia, gave birth to a little girl.
+Having a girl wasn’t his first choice, but it was for Sofia, and he thanked God for that.
+He’d been looking forward to teaching a young boy to climb mountains and hike rough terrain.
+He couldn’t picture having a little girl in a gingham dress and hiking boots by his side on a trail.
+But he and Sofia were young—another child would come.

-As he held little Elaina, he wondered what she would be like.
-She looked like a cross between his dad and Sofia—nothing like him.
+As Roberto held little Elaina, he wondered what she'd be like.
+She looked like a cross between his dad and Sofia—she was nothing like him.
 Will she be intelligent like her mother, or adventurous like me?
 Elaina opened her eyes, took one look at him, and started crying.
 He had that effect on babies.
 Maybe it was his bushy eyebrows or his pock-marked face.
 He handed Elaina back to her mother.

 Growing up, Elaina rarely left her mother’s side, but Roberto left it a lot.
 When he wasn’t working as a carpenter, he’d be hiking with friends, or alone if he had to.
 He loved the outdoors, and jumped at the chance to work for San Bernardino Search and Rescue.
 Sofia worked there as a dispatcher.
 The job was a blessing for the whole family—he rarely went hiking after work.